AI Image Generation

 No headings detected

-NeedUse this routeFirst setting to check
+NeedUse this size valueFirst check

 Use the Image API when you need one prompt or edit request to return one image.
 Use the Responses API image-generation tool when the image belongs inside a larger reasoning flow, such as "plan the asset, call tools, generate the image, then explain what changed."
 The route changes the surrounding product surface, but it does not remove the need for a valid GPT Image 2 size.